 Animism encompasses the beliefs that there is no separation between the spiritual and physical (or material) world, and souls or spirits exist, not only in humans, but also in all other animals, plants, rocks, geographic features such as mountains or rivers, or other entities of the natural environment.
 Animism may further attribute souls to abstract concepts such as words, true names, or metaphors in mythology.
 Examples of Animism can be found in forms of Shinto, Serer, Hinduism, Buddhism, Jainism, Pantheism, Paganism, and Neopaganism.

 And we have continued to apply the concept of anthropomorphizing (giving human qualities to) non-organic objects as consumerism has evolved.
 Like with cars.
 Does your car have a gender?
 A name?
 I am willing to bet at least half of you say yes.
 But unless you are Knight Rider, you are not used to having reciprocated conversations with your car.
 That is changing, of course.
-There are now technologies that allow your car to sync to other software and to respond to voice commands.
+There are now technologies that allow your car to sync to other software and to respond to voice commands with Customer Activation Strategy.
 Soon everyone will have their own “Kit”.

 But Siri…well, she’s something different.
 She’s special.
 Is she a next step in creating a culture of recluses?
 Why bother interacting with other humans when you can have a fully capable machine at your beck and call (did anyone else see that episode of Big Bang Theory where the lonely, girlfriend-less Raj starts having a relationship with his iPhone)?
 It won’t be long until Siri becomes an android and gets to have a physical presence with opposable thumbs” that can do your laundry and make you waffles.
 We are on our way to becoming the Jetsons…with Robo-maids and flying cars.
 But they seemed pretty happy and perfectly productive.